andreaciccarone/MA-Columbia-Math-Camp-2023/index.md

 6. [Optimization]
 	1. General Setup
 	2. Result on the set of Maximizers
-	3. Optimization on $R^n$
+	3. Optimization on R^n
 	4. Kuhn-Tucker Theorem
 	5. A brief introduction to dynamic programming
 7. [Correspondences] (if time permits)

 Lectures notes are susceptible to being continuously updated (be sure to check the date of last update, which is always mentioned at the top of the pdf).
+I’m sure there are typos in the notes.
+If you spot one, please point it out.

 ### Problem Sets and Exam

 Problem sets will be posted here.
 Below is a tentative schedule.

 1. [Problem Set 1 (Logic, Sets, Analysis)
-	* Date Posted : Monday August 16th
+	* Date Posted : Monday August 15th
-	* Date Due : Monday August 23rd
+	* Date Due : Monday August 22nd
 2. Problem Set 2 (Real Analysis, Linear Algebra)
-	* Date Posted : Monday August 23rd
+	* Date Posted : Monday August 22nd
-	* Date Due : Monday August 30th
+	* Date Due : Monday August 29th
 3. Problem Set 3 (Multivariate Calculus, Convexity, Optimization)
-	* Date Posted : Monday August 30th
+	* Date Posted : Monday August 29th
-	* Date Due : Monday September 6th
+	* Date Due : Monday September 5th

 ### References and Textbooks

 Two very useful short introductions to mathematical proofs :
 * [Proving Things, by Stéphane Dupraz](https://andreaciccarone.github.io/MA-Columbia-Math-Camp-2022/Lecture%20Notes/provingthings_Stephane.pdf)
 * [How to do proofs in Mathematics, by Xingye Wu](https://andreaciccarone.github.io/MA-Columbia-Math-Camp-2022/Syllabus.pdf/Lecture%20Notes/provingthings_Xingye.pdf)

-Lecture notes from last year's math camp are available [here]

 Below is a list of useful references and textbooks sorted by theme.
 Within each theme, references are listed in (approximately) increasing complexity.
 References marked with a **(!)** are more advanced and are included either for future references or very motivated students.
 * General references